Skip to main content

 }

-• availability_zone — pool segment in which the group of nodes will be located, e.g. ru-9a;
+• availability_zone is a pool segment where the node group will be located, for example ru-9a;

-• nodes_count — number of working nodes in the node group.
+• nodes_count — the number of worker nodes in the node group.
 The maximum number of nodes is 15;

-• cpus — number of vCPUs for each node;
+• cpus — the number of vCPUs for each node;

 • ram_mb — the amount of RAM for each node in MB;

-• <pool_segment> — pool segment in which the network disk will be created, e.g. ru-9a;
+• <pool_segment> — a pool segment in which the network volume will be created, for example ru-9a;

-• install_nvidia_device_plugin — confirms or cancel the installation of the GPU drivers and NVIDIA® Device Plugin:
+• install_nvidia_device_plugin — confirms or cancels the installation of GPU drivers and NVIDIA® Device Plugin:

-• true — for GPU flavors confirms that the GPU drivers and NVIDIA® Device Plugin are installed;
+• true — for GPU flavors, it confirms the installation of GPU drivers and NVIDIA® Device Plugin;

-• false — for both GPU and non-GPU flavors will cancel the installation of the GPU drivers and NVIDIA® Device Plugin.
-You can independently install drivers for node groups with GPUs.
+• false — for GPU and non-GPU flavors, it cancels the installation of GPU drivers and NVIDIA® Device Plugin.
+You can manually install drivers for GPU node groups.

 1. Create a MySQL semi-sync cluster.